-Worldwide, Fusarium culmorum (F. culmorum) (W.G.
-Smith Sacc.) induces wheat crown rot (WCR) disease in arid and semi-arid regions (Burgess et al., 2001; Pettitt et al., 2003).
-This pathogen dominates the etiology of this disease, and especially within spring cereal crops (Wallace, 1978; Smiley et al., 2016; Voigt, 2002), while in other areas it is F. Pseudograminearum that is the causative agent of crown rot (Alahmad et al., 2018; Kazan and Gardiner, 2018).
+Worldwide, Fusarium culmorum W.G.
+Smith Sacc. induces wheat crown rot (WCR) disease in arid and semiarid regions (Burgess et al., 2001; Pettitt et al., 2003).
+This pathogen dominates the etiology of this disease, especially within spring cereal crops (Wallace, 1978; Smiley et al., 2016; Voigt, 2002), while in other areas it is F. Pseudograminearum that is the causative agent of crown rot (Alahmad et al., 2018; Kazan and Gardiner, 2018).
 Gargouri et al. (2003) gave evidence that the genetic variability of this pathogen has no geographic origin.
 However, this variability only occurs within the pathogen's population and stems from large spore dispersal (Mishra et al., 2003).

-Weather and crop management tools such as crop type, tillage, rotation, soil fertility, weather conditions, and their interactions highly affected pathogen infection and WCR disease development (Colhoun et al., 1968.
-Scherm et al., 2013; Smiley, 2016).
-Humidity and temperature affected mycelia biomass, and pathogenicity, and consequently contributed to the development of this disease (Cook and Christen, 1976; Brennan et al., 2003).
+Weather and crop management tools such as crop type, tillage, rotation, soil fertility, weather conditions and their interactions highly affected pathogen infection and WCR disease development (Colhoun et al., 1968; Scherm et al., 2013; Smiley, 2016).
+Humidity and temperature affected mycelia biomass and pathogenicity consequently contributing to the development of this disease (Cook and Christen, 1976; Brennan et al., 2003).